josesuarez-accenture/openathon-angular/lab-05/README.md

 ## Read Event Details

 Let's refactor our event list and details to a more proper way.
 We are going to split them, first we will use a table for the event list using mat-table from Angular Material.
-When the user clicks in one event we will be using routerLink to redirect them to the a new event details view
+When the user clicks in one event we will be using routerLink to redirect them to the new event details view

 * Add the MatTableModule from Material in the shared.module.ts